chrisaga/hk-pandoc-filters/inline-diagram/README.md

 ### Formating the document

-Use Pandoc's markdown fenced divs to embed the diagram code in your markdown source.
+Use Pandoc's markdown code blocks to embed the diagram code in your markdown source.
 Code can be : PlantUML, GraphViz, LaTeX/Ti*k*Z, Python, Asymptote.

 ~~~ {.markdown}